Your New Zealand itinerary takes you to the northern half of New Zealand's beautiful North Island

 Yes, the upper North Island has lots to see and do, and you won't be disappointed.

-1) You can view your interactive route map at the bottom of the page
+1) You can view your New Zealand itinerary on our interactive route map at the bottom of the page

 3) Place your cursor on a picture for a description of the picture.

-Day by day - click on each day for more detail, then when you finish just click on your browsers back button to return here
+Day by day - click on each day for more details about your amazing New Zealand itinerary.
+Then when you finish just click on your browsers back button to return here

 Day 1 - Arrive in Auckland, City of Sails